 Responsible Sourcing: We advocate local and sustainable foods systems by prioritizing Real Food Challenge requirements in our purchasing decisions.
 It’s our role to explain our purchasing decisions.
 Denver Dining practices responsible sourcing for the food that is served on DU’s campus.

 Our Relationships: We believe in the importance of transparent supply chain dynamics.
 Therefore, Denver Dining educates students about its strong supply chain relationships that include our employees, farmers, producers, distributors and processors/manufactures.

 Food You Can Feel Good About: We pride ourselves in using scratch cooking techniques that features the natural flavors of the quality products we purchase.

 In Spring 2014, Denver Dining became a signatory of DU’s Real Food Challenge Commitment to purchase 20% local, fair, ecologically sound or humane food, what is called ‘Real Food’, by 2020.
 This commitment became a reality through the collaboration between DU’s Center for Sustainability, Students for Sustainable Food, Denver Dining by Sodexo and University of Denver’s Administration.
-Although having 20% Real Food by 2020 is an important goal for Denver Dining, we want to bring you Real Food Now!
-That is why it’s Denver Dining’s goal is to reach 12% Real Food by the end of the 2015/2016 school year!
-Learn more about the result of the real food challenge here.
+In 2019, we achieved our goal and continue to make sure sustainable and local food sources are a primary focus for the campus.

 We are working with the University to use 100% recycled consumer products throughout retail